The Piece of Advice That Changed My Life

 I thought the world was harsh, success is extremely hard to achieve, if possible at all, and if you start something, you better be extremely good at that, otherwise, what’s the point?

 Things got worse when I moved to Scotland to study.
 I experienced a mild state of depression-like sadness because now I also had to start worrying about actually getting a job and paying rent.
 But I not only had no real-life experience in anything useful, I also had to adapt to a new culture and quickly learn to speak English fluently.
 And even though I eventually managed to get a few jobs in the hospitality industry without having any experience, it wasn’t what I wanted to do.
 I wanted to break into the marketing industry (what I studied at uni), but I couldn’t because I had no experience.
-So, once again, I was spending all the free time I had left after studying at uni and working part-time by enrolling in different courses and reading marketing/business-related books.
-Obviously, I thought I must become a world-class marketer to get my first entry-level marketing job 😅
+So, once again, I was spending all the free time I had left after studying at uni and working part-time by enrolling in different courses and reading countless marketing and business books.
+Obviously, I thought I must become a world-class marketer to get my first entry-level marketing job.

 The Advice That Changed It All

-After many cold emails, I finally landed an unpaid part-time internship as a marketing assistant at a place that wasn’t really looking for anyone but thought why not use an extra pair of hands and help a girl out to build her CV 🙃 And this is where I met someone wonderful – a person who gave me a piece of advice that I follow to this day.
+After many cold emails, I finally landed an unpaid part-time internship as a marketing assistant at a place that wasn’t really looking for anyone but thought why not use an extra pair of hands and help a girl out to build her CV.
+And this is where I met someone wonderful – a person who gave me a piece of advice that I follow to this day.

 She was the director of the musical theatre that I was interning at.
 In my eyes, she appeared to be an ultimate success story – she was doing something that she deeply cared about and she built a team of like-minded people to help her do it.
 They created a friendly, inclusive and informal atmosphere – it was just beautiful.
 And she herself appeared to be so free and so authentic, that I couldn’t help but look up to her and feel that one day I would like to be just like her.

 Once we started talking about how she came to do what she does and what I’m hoping to do in the future.
-I shared my hopes and worries about my inability to go after what I want due to my lack of hands-on experience.
+I shared my hopes and worries about my inability to go after what I wanted due to my lack of hands-on experience.
 To be fair, I felt that I knew everything I needed to know from all the reading I’ve done, but I knew that theory is nothing compared to a real-life experience… I simply couldn’t convince anyone to give me a chance because I didn’t believe that I could deliver!

 And then it clicked.